KirillSerogodsky/VanillaStoryline-Turtle/README.md

 1. Click the Code button to the upper right hand corner and select download or click [here](https://github.com/tubtubs/VanillaStoryline/archive/refs/heads/master.zip).
 2. Unzip the download into your Interface/Addons folder in your WoW directory.
 Eg: *C:\Games\Turtle WoW\Interface\Addons*
 3. Rename the folder from *VanillaStoryline-master* to *VanillaStoryline*
-4. Restart WoW and enable the addon and you should be good to go.
+4. Restart WoW and enable the addon from the character selection screen.
+Ensure your addon memory cap is set to 0 (no limit) as well.

 -If there are any further issues with installation, ensure that *VanillaStoryline.toc* is in the root folder.
 There should be no subdirectories.
-Eg: *C:\Games\Turtle WoW\Interface\Addons\VanillaStoryline\VanillaStoryline.lua*
+Eg: *C:\Games\Turtle WoW\Interface\Addons\VanillaStoryline\VanillaStoryline.toc*

 # Improvements:
 - Disabled click through to avoid issues with spamming interact through the window